» Cardiovascular Invasive Specialist Program «

 The Cardiovascular Invasive Specialist Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Cardiovascular Technology (JRC–CVT).

-Rochester Community and Technical College and Mayo Clinic College of Medicine are both accredited by the Higher Learning Commission.
+Rochester Community and Technical College and Mayo Clinic College of Medicine and Science are both accredited by the Higher Learning Commission.

 For additional information on the most current list of RCTC program articulations see us at: http://www.rctc.edu/catalog/articulations/